NATO-Russia Council starts first meeting in over 2 years | DW | 12.01.2022

 The talks came during a series of high-profile meetings between Russian and Western officials as tensions rise over Russia's troop buildup on its border with Ukraine.

 "It is a timely opportunity for dialogue at a critical moment for European security.
-When tensions are high, it is even more important that we sit down around the same table and address our concerns," NATO Secretary-General Jens Stoltenberg said as envoys sat down.
+When tensions are high, it is even more important that we sit down around the same table and address our concerns," NATO Secretary-General Jens Stoltenberg said ahead of the talks.

 As senior Russian envoys sat down with Stoltenberg, Kremlin spokesperson Dmitry Peskov told reporters in Moscow that Russia was not making ultimatums.